FrancisBanville/ms_interpreting_probabilities/README.md

 In @fig:spatiotemporal, we show the variation in the probability of interaction under different parameter values.
-In the right panel, we notice that, irrespective of the interaction rate $\lambda$, the probability of interaction converges toward an asymptote determined by the co-occurrence $P_{i, j}(x, y, z)$ (@eq:modelcoprob).
+In the right panel, we notice that, irrespective of the interaction rate $\lambda$, the probability of interaction converges toward an asymptote determined by the co-occurrence $P(C_{i, j})$ (@eq:modelcoprob).
 This model can be customized in different ways, such as by linking $\lambda$ with specific environmental variables or explicitly incorporating observation errors (i.e., the probabilities of false negatives and false positives).